JuliaGNSS/PositionVelocityTime.jl/README.md

 # Usage

-decRes is an array containing elements of type ::GPSData
+decRes is an array containing decoding results for navigation data